-- Notification for underground evacuation will be made using the underground evacuation alarm and strobe light signals. - Personnel will evacuate to the nearest Egress Hoist Station, Primary underground escape 29 routes (identified by green reflectors on the rib) will be used, if possible.
-Secondary underground 30 escape routes (identified by red reflectors on the rib) will be used if necessary (Figure D-4).
-31 Detailed descriptions of escapeways and an underground escape map are included in the 32 Underground Escape and Evacuation Plan on file at the WIPP facility, as required by MSHA, 30 33 CFR §57.11053, for underground mining situations.
-The MSHA required map takes precedence 34 over Figure D-4, Underground Escape/Evacuation Routes, should an underground mine related 35 event occur necessitating a change to the evacuation routes.
-The Underground Controller is 36 responsible for underground personnel accountability and for reporting accountability to the 37 - 38 RCRA Emergency Coordinator. - 39 Upon reaching the surface, personnel will report to their on-site surface assembly or off-site - 40 staging area, as directed, to receive further instructions.

-Members of the WIPP Fire Department and the MRT who may be underground, will assist in the evacuation of the underground when an underground evacuation is called for.
-A reentry by the MRT will be performed according to 30 CFR Part 49 and MSHA regulations for reentry into a mine.
-The two MRTs are trained in compliance with 30 CFR Part 49 in mine mapping, mine gases, ventilation, exploration, mine fires, rescue, and recovery.
+- Notification for underground evacuation will be made using the underground evacuation alarm - and strobe light signals. - Personnel will evacuate to the nearest Egress Hoist Station.
+Primary underground escape - routes (identified by green reflectors on the rib) will be used, if possible.
+Secondary underground - escape routes (identified by red reflectors on the rib) will be used if necessary (Figure D-4). - Detailed descriptions of escapeways and an underground escape map are included in the - 18 Underground Escape and Evacuation Plan on file at the WIPP facility, as required by MSHA, 30 - 19 CFR §57.11053, for underground mining situations.
+The MSHA required map takes precedence - over Figure D-4, Underground Escape and Evacuation Map, should an underground mine - related event occur necessitating a change to the evacuation routes.
+The Underground - 22 Controller is responsible for underground personnel accountability and for reporting - 23 accountability to the RCRA Emergency Coordinator. - Upon reaching the surface, personnel will report to their on-site surface assembly or off-site - staging area, as directed, to receive further instructions. - Members of the WIPP Fire Department and the MRT who may be underground, will assist in the - evacuation of the underground when an underground evacuation is called for.
+A reentry by the - MRT will be performed according to 30 CFR Part 49 and MSHA regulations for reentry into a - mine.
+The MRTs are trained in compliance with 30 CFR Part 49 in mine mapping, mine gases, - ventilation, exploration, mine fires, rescue, and recovery.

-6 D-8e Further Site Evacuation
+31 D-8e Further Site Evacuation

-In the event of an evacuation involving the need to transport employees, the following transportation will be available:
+- In the event of an evacuation involving the need to transport employees, the following - transportation will be available:

 - Buses/vans-WIPP facility buses/vans will be available for evacuation of personnel.
 The buses/vans are stationed in the employee parking lot. - Privately Owned Vehicles-Because many employees drive to work in their own vehicles, these vehicles may be used in an emergency.
-Personnel will be provided routes to be taken when leaving the facility. - These vehicles may be used to transport personnel who have been released from the site by the RCRA Emergency Coordinator. - 16 The primary evacuation routes for the WIPP facility are the main DOE north/south access road, - 17 which connects to U.S. Highways 62/180 (north) and State Highway 128 (south).
-Alternate - evacuation routes from the facility are provided at the south side and the east side of the facility - 19 (Figure D-8).
+Personnel will be provided routes to be taken when leaving the facility.

+- 1 These vehicles may be used to transport personnel who have been released from the site by - the RCRA Emergency Coordinator. - 3 The primary evacuation routes for the WIPP facility are the main DOE north/south access road, - which connects to U.S. Highways 62/180 (north) and State Highway 128 (south).
+Alternate - 5 evacuation routes from the facility are provided at the south side and the east side of the facility. - 6 Utilization of the alternate evacuation routes leads to either the main DOE north/south access - road or Campbell Road, which travels north and intersects with U.S. Highway 62/180.
+The - primary and alternate evacuation routes are depicted in Figures D-8 and D-8a.

-20 D-9 Location of the RCRA Contingency Plan and Plan Revision
+9 D-9 Location of the RCRA Contingency Plan and Plan Revision